ropensci/rperseus/README.md

 Goal
 ----

 The goal of `rperseus` is to furnish classicists, textual critics, and R enthusiasts with texts from the Classical World.
-While the English translations of most texts are available through `gutenbergr`, `rperseus`returns these works in their original language--Greek and Latin.
+While the English translations of most texts are available through `gutenbergr`, `rperseus`returns these works in their original language--Greek, Latin, and Hebrew.

 Description
 -----------

 `rperseus` provides access to classical texts within the [Perseus Digital Library's](http://www.perseus.tufts.edu/hopper/) CapiTainS environment.
-A wealth of Greek and Latin texts are available, from Homer to Cicero to Boetheius.
+A wealth of Greek, Latin, and Hebrew texts are available, from Homer to Cicero to Boetheius.
 The Perseus Digital Library includes English translations in some cases.
 The base API url is `http://cts.perseids.org/api/cts`.

 Installation
 ------------